 - Event before 8 a.m., after 6 p.m., additional 30 minutes: $25

 Frequently Asked Questions

 How do I submit a recording request?

 Click on the 'Book It Now' button above and submit the form at least 5 days prior to your event date.
-Phone calls, submitted permission forms, and e-mailed agendas will not be considered an acceptable recording request.
+Phone calls, submitted permission forms, and emailed agendas will not be considered an acceptable recording request.

 My event doesn't fall inside the service scope.
 Are there other campus groups on campus that can record my event?

 - Contract with Professional Education (PE): This option is suitable for large or high-profile events where a high-quality, professional recording (e.g. with multiple camera angles and fades).
 Exact quotes will depend on your event; however, our experience has been that DLPE charges average about $100 per hour with a minimum of 4 hours.

 - Reserve and check-out A/V equipment from the Library’s Gadgets Service.

 - Capture Space: Using Kaltura, you can use your credentials to create an account on Mediaspace and record from your computer.
 For a demonstration and instructions, see http://b.gatech.edu/2xbC8hO.
 You can also email email@example.com.